MorganStenberg/Star-wars-lore/README.md

 # Planning and design

 The website was planned and designed to give and authenic Star Wars feeling with the right colors and background image.
 It was also intended to be easy to use and give immediate feedback to the user, via colors and text.
 As well as excluding any extra pages and having all the content beeing manipulated and displayed on one page to increase swiftness and user experience.
+The website was also designed to be responsive with elements increasing in size for bigger screens and decreasing for smaller screens.

+The colors were chosen based on the colors in the opening "crawl" of the Star Wars movies.
+With the help of https://imagecolorpicker.com/.
+And the background image was chosen to give the feeling of "space".
+The font chosen for the header is "Orbitron", for its similarity to the official Star Wars font.
+The font for the the rest of the content is "Roboto Condensed", is similar to Orbitron but more clean and readable.

 ## Wireframes